 You can either get the bus or a taxi.
 Everywhere you look there is one or the other ready to take you to any destination of your choice.
 The buses are relatively cheap, just make sure you agree on the price first and the driver is aware of your stop.

-We walked everywhere, also because Honiara city center is not that big.
+We walked everywhere, also because Honiara city centre is not that big.

 This part of the budget is not accurate for two people, as we did pay a lot of travel journeys to our friends.